cnorick/curse-of-strahd-notes/Session Notes/Session 6.md

 After interrupting his endless praying, [[Donavich]] leads the party to the cemetery where he offers prayers to [[The Morninglord]] for [[Kolyan Indirovich]]'s deliverance from Barovia.

 ## [[Elora]] Meets [[Strahd Von Zarovich|Strahd]]
-While the rest of the party has their heads bow
+While the rest of the party has their heads bowed in prayer, [[Elora]] notices a shadowy figure standing outside the cemetery gates.
+She sneaks off from the party and approaches.

+Upon greeting the man,

 ## Wrapping Up in [[Village of Barovia (E)|Barovia Village]]